Testing compact massive black hole binary candidates through multi-epoch spectroscopy

 The signature proposed in this work must be tested in more general scenarios.
-First, the Doppler boost is not the only source of variability expected for massive black hole binaries: hydrodynamical simulations show that the accretion rate from a circumbinary disc changes periodically and effects of general relativity, e.g. gravitational lensing, should be implemented.
-Second, massive black hole binaries are expected to have some eccentricity while we considered only circular binaries in this work.
-Finally, different geometries and emissivity profiles can be used to model the broad line region while more realistic accretion disc models can be implemented and the effect of the SNR of such a small part of the spectrum should be considered.
+First, the Doppler boost is not the only source of variability expected for MBHBs: hydrodynamical simulations show that the accretion rate from a circumbinary disc changes periodically and effects of general relativity, such as gravitational lensing, should be implemented.
+Second, MBHBs are expected to have some eccentricity, while we considered only circular binaries in this work.
+Different geometries and emissivity profiles can be used to model the BLR, while more realistic accretion disc models can be implemented, and the effect of the S/N of such a small part of the spectrum should be considered.
 We plan to test the proposed signature in such scenarios in future work.

+To date, we have not applied the test to real data, as we are not aware of any reverberation mapping campaign on an MBHB candidate selected through a periodically modulated light curve.
+Multi-epoch spectroscopic campaigns studying AGNs with strong evidence of periodic light curves in current and future time-domain surveys will be the natural test bed for our newly proposed test.

 \begin{appendix}